useflashpunk/useflashpunk.github.io/_posts/2000-01-01-setting-up-flashdevelop.md

 <h2 id="install-flashdevelop">1.
 Install FlashDevelop</h2>

 First order of business is to get FlashDevelop installed and running on your PC, so let's do that.
-Go to the [FlashDevelop website][1] and download the latest version.
+Go to the [FlashDevelop website][flashdevelop] and download the latest version.
 Unless you're picky, just use the default installation preferences and follow through with the setup.
 When that's done, move on to the next step.

 <div class="text-center">
 <img src="{{ site.url }}/assets/flashdevelop-download-button.png" title="FlashDevelop Download Button" class="img-polaroid">